shihikoo/shihikoo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on data science/engineering around systematic reviews of medical publications.
+- 🔭 I’m currently working on ion composition impact on geomagentic activities with observations
-- 🌱 I’m currently following new developments in natural langurage processing
+- 🌱 I’m currently following new machine learning applications in space science
-- 👯 I’m looking to collaborate on new methods to auto annotate key concept and methods discribed in medical publications
+- 👯 I’m looking to collaborate on new methods to analyze in-situ data
-- 🤔 I’m looking for help with automatical extraction on scientific plots.
+- 🤔 I’m looking for help with any work related to space scinece, especitally magnetospheric science

 <!--
 **shihikoo/shihikoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.